-If this is the case you can only deduct things that are directly related to you business.
-You may not deduct expenses for your full family if you are the only one working.
+If this is the case, you can only deduct things that are directly related to your business.
+You may not deduct expenses for your entire family if you are the only one working.

-For example, if my family travels with my wife for her business we can only write off the cost of a room that she would need not the full cost we incur.
-If a single room costs $125 per night but we have to upgrade for the full family to a room costing $200.
-We can only write off the $125.
+For example, if my family travels with my wife for her business, we can only write off the cost of a room that she would need, not the total cost we incur.
+If a single room costs $125 per night, but we have to upgrade for the entire family to a room costing $200, we can only write off the $125.

 How many times have you met with a potential recruit for coffee or lunch?

-You can definitely write this off.
-As with all expenses keep your receipt and jot a note on it to remember who you met with and what you discussed.
+You can write this off.
+As with all expenses, please keep your receipt and jot a note on it to remember who you met with and what you discussed.

-To write this off you must have a business related discussion during the meal.
-If you are friends with the recruit getting together for a meal on Friday night and never talk about the business you cannot write it off.
+To write this off, you must have a business-related discussion during the meal.
+So, for example, if you are friends with the recruit, getting together for dinner on Friday night, and never talking about the business, you cannot write it off.

 How much can you deduct?

 Sometimes expenses don’t fit neatly into the other categories.
 That’s why the IRS includes an “Other Expense” category.
-Some things that fall under other include:
+Some things that fall under this category include:

 - Subscriptions to professional publications

-With direct selling you can also write off a home office used for storage of product and supplies even if it is not used exclusively for your business!
+With direct selling, you can also write off a home office used to store products and supplies, even if it is not used exclusively for your business!

 Read the full home office deductions article.

-Basically with the home office deduction you figure the percentage of you home that is used for your office.
-Once you have that you are able to deduct that much of your expenses.
+Basically, with the home office deduction, you figure out the percentage of your home used for your office.
+Then, once you have that, you can deduct that much of your expenses.

-For example, let’s say your home office is 10% of my house.
-You would then be able to deduct 10% of your mortgage or rent, utilities, property taxes, even water and waste disposal.
+For example, let’s say your home office is 10% of your house.
+You would then be able to deduct 10% of your mortgage or rent, utilities, property taxes, water, and waste disposal.

 Wrapping it up

 Tracking these direct sales tax deductions is simple to do with the right tools.
-Direct Sidekick offers an all-in-one web-based (mobile app coming soon!) for tracking your tax deductions.
+Direct Sidekick offers an all-in-one web-based application for tracking your tax deductions.

-We make this SIMPLE by automatically calculating your taxable business income in IRS Schedule C Worksheet form when you enter your transactions.
+We make this SIMPLE by automatically calculating your taxable business income in an IRS Schedule C Worksheet (Profit & Loss report) when you enter your transactions.

 We do the hard work so you can spend your time on more important things!!!